RandomVapeUser/Custom-AutoSecure/README.md

 # Minecraft-Discord-Phisher-Bot

 ## Disclaimer
-**Usage of Minecraft-Discord-Phisher-Bot for hacking or attacking infrastructures without prior mutual consent can be considered illegal activity.
-It is the final user's responsibility to obey all applicable local, state, and federal laws.
-Authors assume no liability and are not responsible for any misuse or damage caused by this program.**
+**This project is intended for educational and ethical cybersecurity research only.** Any use of this software on systems, services, or individuals without **explicit permission** is strictly prohibited and may be illegal.
+It is the end user's responsibility to comply with all applicable laws and platform policies.
+The authors assume no liability for any misuse or consequences.

-**Note:** Let's not term this <3.

 ## What Does It Do?
-A Minecraft phishing Discord bot is a malicious program designed to deceive players and steal their personal information.
-To initiate the phishing process, the bot requests the user's email and Minecraft username, claiming this information is required for verification or to provide promised rewards or access to a server.

-Once the user provides their email and username, the bot sends the email, prompting the user to log in via Microsoft's authentication system.
-Without the password, the operator can select "other ways to sign in" and receive a code at the provided email.
-Entering the verification code into the bot grants access to the user's Minecraft/Microsoft account.
+This project demonstrates how Discord bots can be used to **simulate social engineering techniques**, such as impersonating account verification flows for platforms like Minecraft.
+It is designed to help developers, educators, and security professionals understand and visualize how deceptive user interfaces might trick users into sharing account information.

+The bot can be configured to request a Minecraft username and email under the guise of "verification."
+It then simulates a login prompt through Microsoft’s authentication interface, showing how attackers might attempt to exploit trust and trick users into sharing login codes.

+This simulation can be used in **closed environments** for security awareness training or ethical testing. **No real account credentials should be collected or misused.**

 ## Help
 <br>